 I am currently working on a project examining the ways that museums run by diverse subaltern communities in the U.S. are telling traumatic histories in a manner that promotes healing–a particularly daunting task in an era when toxic polarization has led to calls to stifle all such “divisive concepts” from public education forums.
 Titled Reparative Rhetoric: Culture and Conscience in Precarious Times, the book will look at a dozen such museums, most new, most located in the conservative heartland.

-My most recent book, Museum Rhetoric: Building Civic Identity in National Spaces (2017), took me to over 60 national heritage museums in 22 countries on six continents to examine the ways national identity is promoted.
-Previous books include Burke, War, Words (2008), on the development of dramatism during WWII, and two edited collections, Women & Rhetoric between the Wars (2013) and Engaging the Audience (2011).
+My last single-authored book, Museum Rhetoric: Building Civic Identity in National Spaces (2017), took me to over 60 national heritage museums in 22 countries on six continents to examine the ways national identity is promoted.
+Other books include Burke, War, Words (2008), on the development of dramatism during WWII, and six edited collections: two in museum studies (Taboos in Museology: Materials for Discussion and its more complete successor Taboos in Museology: Difficult Issues for Museology ), three in rhetoric (In the Classroom with Kenneth Burke , Women & Rhetoric between the Wars and Engaging the Audience ), and one a local history text (The Fertile Earth and the Ordered Cosmos: Rreflections of the Newark Earthworks and World Heritage ).
 Although I identify as a Burkean scholar, my published articles have ranged from analyses of Dorothy Day to global technology museums, from the Boca Juniors soccer stadium to the international museum definition debate and the Newark Earthworks.
-You can find most of them at https://osu.academia.edu/ElizabethWeiser
+You can find many of them at https://osu.academia.edu/ElizabethWeiser

-When I’m not working, I write novels (my novel Lumen comes out this year); I love hiking & biking, concerts & plays.
+When I’m not working, I write novels (my novel Lumen is available from Amazon); I love hiking & biking, concerts & plays.
 I am happiest either with the New York Times in my living room or with my backpack exploring a new country.